SecureHats/security-copilot/Lesson 1/README.md

 ## Summary

-In this first lesson about Microsoft CoPilot for Security, we've covered the basics of creating a plugin for the platform.
+In this first lesson about Microsoft Copilot for Security, we've covered the basics of creating a plugin for the platform.
 With our plugin added, we tested it by making a request.
-CoPilot successfully utilized the plugin, thanks to the keyword "BasicRequest" we included earlier.
+Copilot successfully utilized the plugin, thanks to the keyword "BasicRequest" we included earlier.
 Examining the results, we see the plugin's display name, details of the API call, and the response's header information.
 </br>
-By following these steps, you've successfully created and integrated your first custom plugin into Microsoft CoPilot for Security!
+By following these steps, you've successfully created and integrated your first custom plugin into Microsoft Copilot for Security!